Speaker placement for home theater

 Tips for In-wall and In-ceiling Speakers

 In-wall and in-ceiling speakers can be a great way to save space, but you won't be able to follow all the same placement guidelines.
 Check out the illustrations below to get an idea of where to install these speakers.
-For more details, check out our articles on in-wall and in-ceiling speaker placement and installing in-wall and in-ceiing speakers.
+For more details, check out our articles on in-wall and in-ceiling speaker placement and installing in-wall and in-ceiling speakers.

 In-wall or in-ceiling speakers can give you the excitement of surround sound, without the bulk of conventional speakers.